SehDev96/JavaCalculator/README.md

 *Time taken: Approximately 2+ days*

 This application is a calculator which takes string as an input.
 The code loops through the full equation (user input) to find basic equations within a pair of parentheses (if any) to be solved first.
 Basic equation in this context means equations with no parentheses, e.g 5+4, 6*2-1.
 It solves the basic equation within the bracket and replaces the basic equation with the answer in the full equation (user input).
-The loop runs until all the parentheses are replaced with the corresponding answer which leaves the full equation in a form the basic equation.
+The loop runs until all the parentheses are replaced with the corresponding answer which transforms the full equation to a basic equation.
 And the basic equation is resolved.
 To simplify the explanation:

 Input: 10 - ( 2 + 3 * ( 7 - ( 5 - 1 ) ) )